Personal injury solicitor James McNally advises caution when interpreting the results of Waddell’s tests.

 Whilst it is more straightforward and easier to perform the heel-tap test does not offer an adequate alternative diagnostic test, as the results mirror those for the Waddell’s tests.

-It is therefore clear that the use of Waddell’s tests in a medico-legal setting is only appropriate if further investigations into non-organic causes of any reported pain and illness behaviour are to be carried out.
+It is therefore clear that the use of the Waddell test in a medico-legal setting is only appropriate if further investigations into non-organic causes of any reported pain and illness behaviour are to be carried out.
 A positive Waddell’s test does not indicate malingering and should not be over-interpreted.
 To do so is a misuse of this clinical research and contrary of the views of Professor Waddell himself.

 Determining the truthfulness and accuracy of a claimant’s reported symptoms has always been an art rather than a science, but perhaps the next set of studies and tests will include input from personal injury practitioners from all sides of the debate, who are able to bring with them a wealth of experience and possibly much-used tests of their own.